How does 100 Women Who Care Vancouver give back to our community?

 Please note that we can only count the votes of members who are present at the meeting.

 The charity and non-profit organization nomination form is ONLY sent to registered members by email in our weekly mail out in the 6 weeks leading up to the meeting.
 This submission form is not published publicly and is only available to registered members.
-If you are a member who hasn’t received a nomination form, please contact us at email@example.com.
-If you would like to BECOME a member so you can support the wonderful and inspiring work done by local charities and non-profit organizations, please click on “Register” in the menu above.
+If you are a member who hasn’t received a nomination form, please contact us at firstname.lastname@example.org.
+If you would like to BECOME a member so you can support the wonderful and inspiring work done by local charities and non-profit organizations, please click on this link to “Register”.

 Is my donation tax-deductible?